birdneststream/asciibird/README.md

   * We could add a special clause for the select tool when mouse leaves canvas to select all blocks
 * z indexing for toolbars and stuff is ANNOYING
 * Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy.
 This is hard to do.
+* Review escape and enter keys on dialogs and modals
+* Fill tool use fg or char as bounds
 ## Focusing on Now / Roadmap

 * Modals to add